-Looking for a slow cooker Christmas cake recipe is guaranteed to save you money on electricity - and not turn your cake dry?
-A time-tested festive favourite, Christmas cake can be absolutely delicious – if done right.
-And the right way to do it is not to hold back on ingredients: this is a 'hungry' cake that will take all you can give it, including plenty of booze.
-This will prevent your cake from drying out – which, let's face it, no amount of icing on top will rescue.
+This slow cooker Christmas cake recipe is guaranteed to save you money on electricity - and not turn your cake dry; in fact, we'll wager that this slow cooker recipe may well deliver a better Christmas cake than traditional methods.
+Just make sure you don't hold back on ingredients: this is a 'hungry' cake that will take all you can give it, including plenty of booze.
+Being generous with ingredients will prevent your cake from drying out – which, let's face it, no amount of icing on top will rescue.

 Slow cookers are particularly useful for making Christmas cake, because it's much less likely your cake will burn or dry out than when making it in a cake tin in the oven.
 Below, we're sharing our favourite slow cooker Christmas cake recipe.
 As a precaution, and to make it easier to turn out, we recommend lining your slow cooker with foil before putting in the cake mix.
 Alternatively, use a silicone cake mould (opens in new tab) – it'll prevent the cake from sticking to the sides of your slow cooker and is safe to use.

 Slow cooker Christmas cake recipe

 The beauty of this recipe is that you can really experiment with what you like best.
 More/different fruit?
 Not a problem.
 More/other type of booze?
 Again, try out different types to see what you enjoy the most.
 Will it be sherry or whisky?
 Finally, there's the question of icing or no icing.
 This recipe does not require icing, because we like serving our Christmas cake with clotted cream.
 But there's nothing stopping you smothering your cake in as much icing as you like if you like it that way (or how about salted caramel flavoured buttercream?)
 For our juicy version of the Christmas cake, you will need: